B movies (exploitation boom): 1970s

 Blaxploitation was the first exploitation genre to picked up by the major studios in a substantial way.
 Indeed, the United Artists release Cotton Comes to Harlem (1970), directed by Ossie Davis, is seen as the first significant film of the type.
 Crossing over before the genre had even gotten established, Laurence Merrick's micro-budget independent The Black Angels (a.k.a.
 Black Bikers from Hell; 1970) followed by a few months.
-But the movie regarded as truly igniting the blaxploitation phenomenon, again completely independent, came the following year: Sweet Sweetback's Baadasssss Song is also perhaps the most outrageous example of the form—wildly experimental in style, borderline pornographic ("Rated X by an All White Jury," declared the ads), and essentially a manifesto for a black American revolution.
+But the movie regarded as truly igniting the blaxploitation phenomenon, again completely independent, came the following year: Sweet Sweetback's Baadasssss Song.
 Melvin Van Peebles wrote, co-produced, directed, starred in, edited, and composed the music for the film, which was completed with the last-minute help of a $50,000 loan from Bill Cosby.
-It premiered in April 1971, distributed by Cinemation Industries, a small company then best known for releasing dubbed versions of the Italian Mondo Cane "shockumentaries" and the Swedish skin flick Fanny Hill, as well as for its one in-house production, The Man from O.R.G.Y.
-(1970).
-These were the sort of films that played in the "grindhouses" of the day—many of them not outright porno theaters, but rather specializing in all manner of exploitation cinema.
-As director Quentin Tarantino describes in a 2007 interview, "Grindhouses were usually in the ghetto.
-Or they were the big old downtown movie theaters that sometimes stayed open all night long, for all the bums.
-At the grindhouse that I went to, every week there was the new kung fu movie, or new car-chase movie, or new sexploitation movie, or blaxploitation movie."
-The days of six quickies for a nickel were gone, but a continuity of spirit was evident.